5/5 (2)

 Highlights

-• Périgord Noir, the Dordogne valley
+• Périgord Noir, the Dordogne Valley

 • Spectacular medieval castles

-• Specialty traditional foods of the region
+• Traditional foods/specialities of the region

 • Lovely small villages